Ezibenroc/org_attach/README.md

 Each argument can either be a DOI or the path to a bibtex file.

-It will print the result to the terminal.
+It will append the result to the org file that is specified in the `.doirc` file.

 Example:
 ```sh